Germany's lessons from Afghanistan: Bundestag takes stock – DW – 01/30/2025

 The Enquete Commission found there was not enough exchange of experience during Germany's Afghanistan mission.
 There was practically no coordination between the government's ministries.
 "Each ministry drove something forward with great commitment — from its own perspective," said Müller, both praising and criticizing the approach.

 Despite the ministries' zeal, it appears they lost sight of the big picture.
-There was equally inadequate communication by various ministries, including Defense, Development, Foreign Affairs and the Interior Ministry.
+There was inadequate communication by various ministries, including Defense, Development, Foreign Affairs and the Interior Ministry.
 The Chancellery also appeared to lack crucial coordination.
-The Afghanistan Committee of Inquiry, which met at the same time as the Enquête Commission, mostly agrees.
+The Afghanistan Committee of Inquiry, which met at the same time as the Enquête Commission, broadly agrees with the assessment.

 Inquiry Committee's most prominent witness: Angela Merkel